Testimony (August Alsina album)

 Testimony is the debut studio album by American R&B singer August Alsina.
 It was released on April 15, 2014, by Def Jam Recordings.
-The album was supported by six singles: "I Luv This Shit", "Ghetto", "Numb", "Make It Home", "Kissin' on My Tattoos" and "No Love"; along with the release of his promotional single, "Benediction".
+The album was supported by six singles: "I Luv This Shit" (previously released on his 2013 EP Downtown: Life Under the Gun), "Ghetto", "Numb", "Make It Home", "Kissin' on My Tattoos" and "No Love"; along with the release of his promotional single, "Benediction".

 Upon its release, Testimony was met with positive reviews from music critics, who praised Alsina's introduction to the scenario of mainstream R&B music.
 The album debuted at number 2 on the Billboard 200, with first-week sales of 67,000 copies in the United States.
-The album features guest appearances from Nicki Minaj, Chris Brown, Yo Gotti, B.o.B, Rich Homie Quan, Trey Songz and Def Jam label-mates Pusha T, Rick Ross, Fabolous, Jeezy and Trinidad James.
+The album features guest appearances from Chris Brown, Yo Gotti, B.o.B, Trey Songz and Def Jam label-mates Pusha T, Rick Ross, Fabolous, Jeezy and Trinidad James.